-The American government doesn’t maintain restrictions or charge hidden fees, such as extra stamp duties, to a non-citizen seeking out a home or a smart property investment in the country.
+The American government doesn’t maintain restrictions or charge hidden fees, such as extra stamp duties, to a non-citizen seeking a home or a wise property investment in the country.

 Although the experience of buying a property in the U.S. may differ – there are only four rules any foreign investor needs to keep in mind as they begin their search for a property in the United States.

 You May Also Like These Investment Property Articles:

 - Buying Foreign Property Investment – Overseas Property as An Investment

 - Investment Property for Sale in the USA

 - 47 Types of Investment in the USA – Which One to Buy

 What Are The Types Of Property Investment In The USA?